 Negative reviews on Google can make you feel as though you are wearing a Scarlet letter everywhere you go.

-While feelings of shame over your first negative review is most certainly understandable, it should not serve as a time for hiding out in your closet eating cake and chips while listening to a portable radio.
+Feelings of shame over your first negative review are understandable.
+It should not serve as a time for hiding out in your closet.

 Bad reviews happen, to everyone.